costajob/app-servers/README.md

 ##### Considerations
 JavaScript V8 on Node.js proved to be pretty fast, getting close to compiled languages.
 Node.js has the worst memory footprint of the pack (~40MB per process).
+Node.js is the only platform producing both read and write errors in the resiliency test.

 ##### Concurrency and parallelism
 Node relies on the reactor pattern to grant non-blocking calls and uses the pre-forking model to get parallelism (like MRI).